googleforgames/quilkin/docs/src/proxy-configuration.md

         type: string
         description: |
           An identifier for the proxy instance.
-        default: the machine hostname is used a default.
-Otherwise it falls back to generating a UUID for the proxy.
+        default: On linux, the machine hostname is used as default.
+On all other platforms a UUID is generated for the proxy.
       port:
         type: integer
         description: |